-St John’s new Young Responders initiative was created to help young people from challenging backgrounds access (and then pass on!) lifesaving training in their own communities.
-The project, made possible by a £1 million donation from the People’s Postcode Lottery, should ultimately help 28,500 young people develop first aid skills and mental health awareness by the end of 2022.
+St John’s new Young Responders initiative was created to help young people from challenging backgrounds access (then pass on!) lifesaving training in their own communities.
+The project, made possible by a £1 million donation from the People’s Postcode Lottery, will ultimately help 28,500 young people develop first aid skills and stronger mental health resilience by the end of 2022.

 How it will work

-St John’s volunteers will work with young people facing the greatest health inequities to create bespoke programmes defined by specific needs within their own communities.
+Young volunteers from St John’s ranks will work with young people facing the greatest health inequities to create bespoke programmes defined by specific needs within their own communities.
 These young people will focus on addressing a range of challenging areas – including first aid, mental health and social isolation.

 Reaching out to those who need it

-Our young mentors (called ‘Community Champions’) will deliver peer-to-peer learning and support to a range of young audiences – including those coming out of the care system; young carers; young people not in employment, education or training; and those exposed to street violence.
+Our SJA young mentors (called ‘Community Champions’) will be trained to deliver peer-to-peer learning and support to a range of young audiences – including those coming out of the care system; young carers; young people not in employment, education or training; and those exposed to street violence.
 Our aim is to equip them with lifesaving skills and the confidence to use them when it really matters.

-St John wants to recruit 100 Community Champions this year from within the ranks of our existing Cadets and young volunteers.
-By getting involved, you could help design projects to be delivered in low income areas across England, then pilot their delivery and help us roll them out to communities.
-Remember: you’ll hold the key to unlocking the potential of these young people who otherwise would not engage with our services.
+St John wants to recruit 120 Community Champions this year from within the ranks of our existing Cadets and young volunteers.
+By getting involved you could identify relevant projects in your community, also help design projects to be delivered in under-served communities across England, then pilot their delivery and help us roll them out to marginalised young people.
+Remember: you’ll hold the key to unlocking the potential of these young people who otherwise would not engage with our services

 Are you made of the right stuff for this project?
-Here’s what we’re looking for:
+Here’s what we are looking for: